-TasNetworks, as a referral agency, has been notified of the public exhibition of Glenorchy City Council's draft Local Provisions Schedule (LPS) under section 35B of the Land Use Planning and Approvals Act 1993 (LUPAA).
+TasNetworks, as a referral agency, has been notified of the public exhibition of Sorell Council's draft Local Provisions Schedule (LPS) under section 35B of the Land Use Planning and Approvals Act 1993 (LUPAA).
 Council has been given direction by the Tasmanian Planning Commission (Commission) to publicly exhibit the draft LPS and invite representations.
 TasNetworks has undertaken a review of the draft LPS and makes the following representation with a view of seeking a state-wide consistent approach to major electricity infrastructure.

-TasNetworks assets within the Glenorchy City Council Local Government Area includes two substations, three communication sites and 11 electricity transmission corridors.
+TasNetworks assets within the Sorell Council Local Government Area includes one substation, one communication site and two electricity transmission corridors.

 Electricity transmission infrastructure is protected by the Electricity Transmission Infrastructure Protection Code (ETIPC) under the State Planning Provisions (SPP).
-The ETIPC applies to transmission lines, terminal substations and switching stations and transmission communication assets.
+The ETIPC applies to transmission lines, terminal substations and switching stations and radio transmission communication assets.
 The purpose of the ETIPC is: